fuadahmed-ie/Asthma-Diagnosis-Prediction/README.md

 ## Introduction

 This project aims to predict whether an instance of a breast tumor is benign or malignant.
+SVM and KNN algorithm used.
+In the process, we created models with default parameters and then used techniques to optimize them.

 ## Notebook Summary